The cultural sector in Belarus in 2022 – 2023. Repressions. Trends

 Along with the requests “to be friendlier to creative workers at state organisations” and “stretch hands to each other, especially in the field of culture”, there were also requests to the community in diasporas to provide moral support and tell people abroad that “that not all people are the same here” – there are those who do not support the war and continue to do good important projects; to be the voice of those who are forced to be in the silence mode.
 “Artists and the art community in general, any art community that is abroad right now, should very well understand that these statements that they are making now, that are related to politics or the war in Ukraine, they should understand that they are not speaking out on their behalf, they are speaking out on behalf of us(E21).

-It is crucial to maintain the diplomatic community so that cultural workers can have an opportunity to travel and exhibit abroad and “be able to shed this mental pressure”.
+It is crucial to maintain the possibility of visa support so that cultural workers can have an opportunity to travel and exhibit abroad and “be able to shed this mental pressure”.
 Options should be given to as many artists as possible to create art statements outside the country so that the Belarusian agenda does not get washed out from the European media and the negative image of Belarusians in connection with the war in Ukraine is overcome.
 “It is important not so much for the art community per se but for the whole society of Belarus” (E21).
 At the same time, cultural workers should be allowed to remain anonymous.
 “There is hostility towards Belarusians who remain anonymous and do want not to show their faces” (E40).

 It would be good to somehow include them in the context of visual experience and exchange and connect people.
 “We are all scattered and disconnected.
 Someone is in Georgia, someone is in Vilnius, others are doing something in Warsaw.
 It would be good If we could somehow connect more” (E19).
 There is also a need to deal with the development of civic education and higher education to establish a professional development system outside Belarus so that conferences could be held and there would be an opportunity to publish.
 These things should be detached from the political agenda.
 “Otherwise, this will be a one-way ticket.”